 the distribution was produced.
 Was added in Connector/ODBC 8.0.14.

-if you want to link statically, set the option
+to link statically, set the option

 STATIC_MSVCRT:BOOL=TRUE, that is: